aaguilar1892/homemade-shell/README.md

 - preprocessing.c: Removes extra whitespace from user-entered command
 - redirecting.c: Implements input & output redirection
 - myhistory.c: Manages a list of the executed commands
+- alias.c: Manages the alias database with addition, removal, and print functions
+- cd.c: Changes the working directory to the user's home or to the specified path
 - ...

 ### Complete Specification